jordisz/liquid-toggle/README.md

 # liquid-toggle

-CSS-only solution to implement a "Liquid Toggle Button" design I saw in Instagram.
+CSS-only solution to implement a "Liquid Toggle Button" design I saw in a Figma demo.